Antique Chinese and Japanese Porcelain collector's help and info page

 GLOSSARY

-Eight Precious Things, also known as the Eight Treasures, or babao in Chinese, are general auspicious symbols of good fortune.
+Eight Precious Things, also known as the Eight Treasures, or babao in Chinese, are general auspicious symbols of good fortune and symbolize various aspects of prosperity, wisdom, and harmony.
 They often occur as a complete or partial set as decoration on ceramics from the Yuan dynasty and on.
 Sometimes they are combined with other auspicious motifs.
 They also occur individually as porcelain base marks.
 Red ribbons makes each a charm.
 They are from top left:

-4. Pair of Books - symbol of learning and one of the Four Signs of the Scholar.
+4. Pair of Books (書, Shū): A symbol of learning and intellectual pursuit, it underscores the importance of education and is revered as one of the Four Signs of the Scholar.
+This pair signifies the continuous journey of knowledge acquisition and wisdom.

 See also: Hundred Antiques